-Controllable synthesis of nickel sulfides integrated with carbon fibers towards enhanced hydrogen evolution reaction kinetic
+Controllable synthesis of nickel sulfides integrated with carbon fibers towards enhanced hydrogen evolution reaction kinetics

 Abstract

-Nickel sulfides are considered as one of the promising electrocatalysts for hydrogen evolution reaction (HER).
-Herein, the monolith NiSx@CNFs as HER working electrodes were constructed via in situ electrospun and its crystal phase of Ni9S8 and NiS could be controlled by adjusting annealing temperature and S source.
-Specially, the NiS-800@CNFs exhibits the excellent activity with the required overpotential of 119 mV at 10 mA cm-2.
-This is attribute to the sulfur-deficient Ni9S8 crystal that provides sufficient hydrogen adsorption sites, with the coexistence of NiO phase that is beneficial for water dissociation, which synergically promotes the alkaline HER process.
-Based on electrochemical impudence-spectroscopy (EIS) characterization, the HER mechanisms of NiSx@CNFs series were systematically explored.
-It is revealed that the surface of sulfur-rich NiS crystal is not conducive to the desorption of adsorbed hydrogen to produce hydrogen.
-This work provides a valuable reference for the phase structure regulation and the HER influence mechanism of nickel sulfides.
+Nickel sulfides are considered as one of the promising electrocatalysts for the hydrogen evolution reaction (HER).
+Herein, the monolith NiSx@CNFs was constructed as a HER working electrode via in situ electrospinning, and the crystal phase of Ni9S8 and NiS could be controlled by adjusting the annealing temperature and S source.
+Specifically, NiS-800@CNFs exhibits excellent activity with the required overpotential of 119 mV at 10 mA cm−2.
+This is attributed to the sulfur-deficient Ni9S8 crystal that provides sufficient hydrogen adsorption sites, with the coexistence of the NiO phase that is beneficial for water dissociation, which synergically promotes the alkaline HER process.
+Based on the electrochemical impedance spectroscopy (EIS) characterization, the HER mechanisms of the NiSx@CNFs series were systematically explored.
+It is revealed that the sulfur-rich NiS crystal surface is not conducive to the desorption of adsorbed hydrogen to produce hydrogen.
+This work provides a valuable reference for the regulation of phase structure and the HER mechanism of nickel sulfides.

 Please wait while we load your content...